Common Warmhaus Boiler Problems & Repair Advice

 When a boiler warranty comes to an end you might want to think about boiler insurance.
 If you take a look at boiler insurance, make a note of the ones offering annual services and safety inspections.
 Boiler insurance can be taken out with your energy supplier but there’s no obligation to do so.

 All of the Combi boilers that Warmhaus have available come with a 2 year warranty.
 We’ve put together a complete guide to Warmhaus warranties so that you know exactly what to expect.
+One thing you’ll need to do to keep the warranty valid is arrange an annual Warmhaus boiler service throughout the duration of the warranty period.
+This will also help your boiler to last longer and run to its most efficient, keeping your energy bills as low as possible.

 Send us an enquiry today to receive free quotes for a new boiler and find trusted engineers near you with our free service.